Objectives

 Note that IP may support payloads up to 64 Kbytes (IPv6 even more), but most networks go nowhere near that value.
 A size of 450 bytes is considered a minimum (MTU), 1500 bytes for the packet is a common maximum (Ethernet).

 Note: IP is connectionless (does not require a call/session set-up; every datagram travels independently across the network, so needs to contain full network addresses), and unreliable (datagrams may get damaged, or –more likely– may get lost).
-As a consequence, a packet may use a different route than the previous one (and so it is virtually impossible to guarantee any Quality of Service along the path as there isn't one).
+As a consequence, a packet may use a different route than the previous one (and so it is virtually impossible to guarantee any Quality of Service along the path as there isn't a fixed path).
 And Level 4 services must consider the action for lost datagrams and datagrams arriving out of sequence.

 IPv4